GetWellClinic/ai-moa/gwc-aimee/Readme.md

 ## Introduction: ##

-Aimee AI is helpful medical office assistant that sorts, labels, describes the content of documents, tags to ordering provider, and attaches faxes/scans to the patient's chart in the EMR.
-Aimee AI (AI Medical Office Assistant) operates locally, so no private data leaves the server.
+Aimee AI is a helpful medical office assistant that sorts, labels, describes the content of documents, tags to ordering provider, and attaches faxes/scans to the patient's chart in the EMR.
+Aimee AI operates locally, so no private data leaves the server.

 ### Requirements: ###